Wood burning stoves: what you need to know

 Biomass materials, such as wood, are considered a carbon-neutral source of energy.
 Despite producing carbon dioxide when burnt, they only release roughly the same amount they absorb while growing.

-The Stove Industry Alliance (SIA) estimates that wood logs produce 0.008kg of CO2 per kWh, compared with 0.198kg for gas and 0.517kg for electricity.
 Locally-produced biomass materials are even better in terms of carbon, as less carbon is produced when transporting them across shorter distances.
+This can also help you to save money.

 There are also things you can do to make sure your stove isn't producing more pollutants than it should - keep reading for six ways to minimise the effects of stove pollution.